 4. Reduce Inflammation

 Food sensitivities are a common source of inflammation.
-Gluten, dairy and soy are the most common reactive foods in Hashimoto’s, and eliminating them will eliminate inflammation in your body.
+[12] Gluten, dairy, and soy are the most common reactive foods in Hashimoto’s, and eliminating them will eliminate inflammation in your body.
 Elimination diets and food sensitivity testing may help you determine additional foods that may need to be removed from your diet.
-I have an article on food sensitivities you can read for more information.
+I have an article on food sensitivities that you can read for more information.

-5. Replenish Nutrients
+5. Replenish Nutrients and Electrolytes

-The salt cravings and feelings of dehydration that occur with adrenal fatigue are our body’s way of letting us know that we need more salt.
-Rather than reaching for processed foods or thyroid toxic iodized salt, including a good-quality sea salt in your diet may help if you feel a bit dizzy getting up in the morning or after a hot bath, or have other symptoms of adrenal fatigue.
-I like to recommend buying a pink or grey sea salt and making yourself a salty drink each morning, such as sole, and sipping it throughout the day.
-Homemade bone broths with plenty of sea salt are also a great and tasty way to rehydrate.
+The salt cravings and feelings of dehydration that occur with adrenal fatigue, are our body’s way of letting us know that we need more salt.
+Rather than reaching for processed foods or thyroid-toxic iodized salt, including a good-quality sea salt in your diet may help if you feel a bit dizzy getting up in the morning or after a hot bath, or have other symptoms of adrenal fatigue.

 6. Build Resilience with Supplements

-While supplements often need to be individualized for people depending on their level of adrenal dysfunction (which needs to be determined via testing), I have found that most people with Hashimoto’s feel better when they utilize the ABC’s of adrenal supplements.
+While supplements often need to be individualized for people depending on their level of adrenal dysfunction (which needs to be determined via testing), I have found that most people with Hashimoto’s feel better when they utilize the ABCs of adrenal supplements.

-The ABC’s are: Adrenal Adaptogens, B Vitamins, and Vitamin C.
+The ABCs are Adrenal Adaptogens, B Vitamins, and Vitamin C.

 I personally love using adaptogens.
 I always joke that adaptogens make other people in my life much easier to tolerate. 🙂 I have taken adrenal adaptogens on and off since 2012.
 I like to use more of them around holidays and periods of stress, and they really help me stay balanced.
-I did stop them during pregnancy, and getting back on them is one of the things I looked forward to the most, with the exception of my little one’s arrival of course. 🙂

-Vitamin C and B Vitamins become depleted during high cortisol production.
+Vitamin C and B vitamins become depleted during high cortisol production.

-Rootcology Adrenal Support
+Rootcology’s ABC Blend: Adrenal Support

 I also added licorice to this blend.
 Licorice was one of the herbs that helped me the most in overcoming fatigue.
 Licorice root extract prevents the breakdown of cortisol into inactive cortisone.
 Thus, it keeps our cortisol around longer, giving us more energy.
 It may be helpful for those with low cortisol and low blood pressure.
 Please note, it should not be used by those with water retention or high blood pressure.

-Alternative ABC Blend
+Alternative ABC Blend by Pure Encapsulations

 Additional Supportive Nutrients